MLSA-SRM/MLSA-Forms/README.md

   [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/MLSA-SRM/MLSA-Forms)&nbsp;
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/MLSA-SRM/MLSA-Forms)&nbsp;

-It is a Custom form generator brought to you by the [Microsoft Learn Student Ambassadors SRM](https://msclubsrm.in) which helps you to create different types of forms in a creative manner and deploy them.
+It is a custom form generator brought to you by the [Microsoft Learn Student Ambassadors SRM](https://msclubsrm.in) which helps you to create different types of forms in a creative manner and deploy them.
 You can build forms either by using existing templates or you can create your own.

 ## Tech Stack
 - Frontend: HTML/CSS/Bootstrap/JS